gbraad/mscrolls-brahman/ifi/ifi.md

 *  `subcommand: "foo"`
   Special command sent from the UI to the backend, to be processed outside of normal flow.
 For example, asynchronous _term_ to be executed as a result of animation.

+* `postsave: true`
+   Sent to the back-end after a save to indicate to the game whether it worked.
+This is in addition to any message dialog.

+* `postload: true`
+   Sent to the back-end after a load.

 ## Replies